thielema/patch-image/README.md

 ## 3rd Phase

 The third phase composes a big image from the parts.
-The parts are weighted such that the part boundaries cannot be seen anymore and differences in brightness are faded into another.
+These parts are weighted such that the part boundaries cannot be seen anymore and differences in brightness are faded into another.
 The downside is that the superposition may lead to blur.